JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 Some parts of this don't map perfectly to Actions.
 The `cache` property doesn't have an equivalent - instead, GitHub caches Docker images.
 There's lots still to do in this space to make action runs fast, so let's skip it for now.

 That leaves us with the following information: we're using `node@10`, `yarn`, and running the `test-ci-partial` script after installing our dependencies.
-For these actions, we'll use [nuxt/actions-yarn](https://github.com/nuxt/actions-yarn) which handily supports [different versions of Node.js](https://github.com/nuxt/actions-yarn#node-versions).
 Here's what that might look like:

 ```hcl
 workflow "Test my code" {